 The Economic Impacts of the Regional Greenhouse Gas Initiative on Northeast and Mid-Atlantic States

-As part of the RGGI Project Series of independent and nonpartisan research and analysis projects, Analysis Group examined the states’ experience with the program during each of three compliance periods (2009–2011, 2012–2014, and 2015–2017).
-The resulting reports, produced in 2011, 2015, and 2018, analyze in detail the economic effects of RGGI on the participating states, projected to 2027.
-The Analysis Group teams – which included Managing Principal Andrea Okie, Principal Paul Hibbard, Vice President Pavel Darling, and Senior Advisor Susan Tierney – found that the states experienced economic benefits in all three compliance periods, while reducing CO2 emissions.
+As part of the RGGI Project Series of independent and nonpartisan research and analysis projects, Analysis Group examined the RGGI states’ experience during the past four compliance periods (2009–2011, 2012–2014, 2015–2017, and 2018–2020).
+The resulting reports – released in 2011, 2015, 2018, and 2023 – analyze in detail the economic effects of RGGI on participating states.